datacommonsorg/docsite/custom_dc/deploy_cloud.md

    ![screenshot_sqlite](/assets/images/custom_dc/customdc_screenshot6.png){: height="400"}

-{:.no_toc}

-## One-time setup: Create a Google Artifact Registry repository

-1. Go to [https://console.cloud.google.com/artifacts](https://console.cloud.google.com/artifacts){: target="_blank"} for your project.
-1. Click **Create Repository**.
-1. Specify a name for the repository.
-1. In the **Format** option, select **Docker**.
-1. In **Location type**, select **Region**, and specify the region you chose for your [Google Cloud SQL instance](/custom_dc/data_cloud.html#location) .
-1. Enable or disable **Immutable image tags** according to the workflow you prefer; that is, if you want to be able to reuse the same Docker tag for new images, keep this option disabled.
-1. Click **Create**.
+## Manage your service

-## Upload the Docker container to the Artifact Registry
+### Upload a custom Docker container to the Artifact Registry

-This procedure creates a "dev" Docker package that you upload to the Google Cloud Artifact Registry.
+This procedure creates a "dev" Docker package that you upload to the Google Cloud Artifact Registry repository that was created by the Terraform script.
 Any time you rebuild the image and want to deploy it to the cloud, you need to rerun this procedure.

 1. Build a local version of the Docker image, following the procedure in [Build a local image](/custom_dc/build_image.html#build-repo).
 1. Authenticate to gcloud: